TARGENE/TMLE.jl/docs/src/user_guide.md

 ## Using the cache

 Oftentimes, we are interested in multiple estimands, or would like to investigate how our estimator is affected by changes in the nuisance estimands specification.
 In many cases, as long as the dataset under study is the same, it is possible to save some computational time by caching the previously learnt nuisance estimands.
 We describe below how TMLE.jl proposes to do that in some common scenarios.
-For that purpose let us add a new target variable (which is simply random noise) to our dataset:
+For that purpose let us add a new outcome variable (which is simply random noise) to our dataset:

 ```@example user-guide
 dataset.Ynew = rand(1000)